fybrik/fybrik/site/docs/reference/crds.md

         <td><b>flow</b></td>
         <td>enum</td>
         <td>
-          Flows indicates what is being done with the particular dataset - ex: read, write, copy, delete If more than one flow is indicated, the order is respected.
-This is optional for the purpose of backward compatibility.
+          Flows indicates what is being done with the particular dataset - ex: read, write, copy (ingest), delete This is optional for the purpose of backward compatibility.
 If nothing is provided, read is assumed.<br/>
           <br/>
             <i>Enum</i>: read, write, delete, copy<br/>
         </td>